Types of Retirement Plans: Which Is Right for You?

 • 403(b) retirement plans are offered to employees of public schools and certain tax-exempt organizations.

-• 457(b) retirement plans are available to certain to state or local government workers, and certain non-government workers that are tax-exempt.
+• 457(b) retirement plans are available to certain to state or local government workers, as well as certain non-government workers that are tax-exempt.

-Contribution details: Employees define the amount they want to contribute from their paycheck (hence the name "defined contribution").
+Contributions: Employees define the amount they want to contribute from their paycheck (hence the name "defined contribution").
 Sometimes employers may also contribute.
-Annual contribution limits are $23,000 for 2024 ($22,500 for 2023).
-If permitted by your plan, catch-up contributions of an additional $7,500 may be allowed for individuals who are 50 and older in 2023 and 2024.
-Visit IRS.gov for more information.
+Defined contribution plans are subject to annual contribution limits.
+The standard maximum annual contribution limits are $23,000 for 2024 and $23,500 for 2025.
+If permitted by your plan, catch-up contributions of an additional $7,500 may be allowed for individuals who are 50 or older in 2024 and 2025.
+Visit IRS.gov for more information on catch-up contributions.

 RMDs: Each of these plans are subject to required minimum distributions ("RMDs") rules.
 Visit the IRS website for details.